二叉树的递归-层序遍历

 Recursive Traversal (DFS)

-Framework for traversing binary trees:
+The framework for traversing a binary tree:

 // basic binary tree node